 For many years, Function Points have been used as a measure of size for software estimation.
-There are benefits and challenges to using function points as the unit of measure for agile projects.
-Note that function points have in common with story points that there’s no such thing as “one of them”.
+There are benefits and challenges behind using function points as the unit of measure for agile projects.
+Note that function points and story points both share the fact that there’s no such thing as “one of them”.
 You assign function points to scope items and add them up to get a total, but there’s no formal definition of a single function point.

 One challenge several of the Agile Round Table members found when using function points for estimating agile projects was gaining acceptance from the team.
 Some agile teams considered function points “old fashioned” and felt that, because of that, it was not applicable to agile projects.